OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

     cf create-service redis tiny-unclustered-3.2 mspsds-redis

 Larger options should be considered if required.
 The current worker (sidekiq) only works with the unclustered version.

+#### Logging

+To enable logging to Logit for the current space:

+    cf cups logit-ssl-drain -l syslog-tls://ENDPOINT:PORT

+Where the endpoint can be obtained from Logit.

 #### S3